Authentic Hyderabadi Dum ka Chicken | 100% Shaadiyon wala Dum ka Chicken recipe

 Do not use sour or old curd, it will change the taste of the dish.

 Fried onion: One of the main ingredients is fried onions, also called Birista.
 Basically thinly sliced onions are deep-fried in oil till golden brown and crisp.
-It thickens the gravy, adds color and delicately sweet taste to the gravy.
+It thickens the gravy, adds color, and a delicately sweet taste to the gravy.

 Whole spices: Shah jeera, cloves, cinnamon, green cardamom.

-Herbs: Fresh coriander and mint leaves are added to the marination.
+Herbs: Fresh coriander leaves are added at two stages, firstly to the marination for flavor and towards the end in garnishing.

-Chinese sauces: Soya sauce, green chilly sauce, red chilly sauce, and vinegar.
+Sauces: Soya sauce, green chilly sauce, red chilly sauce, tomato ketchup, and vinegar.

 Ghee: Adds aroma.